Start typing, Press Enter to Search...

 Who funds the NCIE?

 The NCIE is an independent not-for-profit company that is a subsidiary of the Indigenous Land Corporation (ILC).
-In 2006, the ILC funded the original purchase of the land in Redfern and the building of the NCIE facilities from the the Aboriginal and Torres Strait Islander Land Fund Account (the Land Fund).
+In 2006, the ILC funded the original purchase of the land in Redfern and the building of the NCIE facilities from the Aboriginal and Torres Strait Islander Land Fund Account (the Land Fund).
 The ILC continues to support the NCIE's operations, as do a range of other other government agencies, corporate partners and individuals.
 To support the NCIE and invest in it's independence as an Aboriginal and Torres Strait Islander led social enterprise, click here.
-View other NCIE's supporters.